Actindo-AG/Documentation/EDI/Overview/03_TipsTricks.md

 |6.
 Prepare the line item export, see [Prepare line item export](../Operation/02_ManageHeaderFileSett.md#prepare-line-item-export).|     |
 |7.
 Create a basic definition setting for the line items, see [Create basic definition setting](../Operation/01_ManageDefinitions.md#create-basic-definition-setting). |   |
 |9.
 Create file settings for the line items, see [Manage line item file settings](../Operation/04_ManageLineItemsFileStt.md).|  |
 |10.
-Finalize the data mapping for both the definition of the header and the line items, see [Edit data source](../Operation/05_ManageDataSources.md#edit-data-source).
+Finalize the data mapping for both the definition of the header and the line items, see [Map data source](../Operation/05_ManageDataSources.md#map-data-source).
 |11.
 After finishing the file settings, if desired, send the message preview to your business partner for verification, see [Preview definition](../Operation/01_ManageDefinitions.md#preview-definition).|   |
 |12.
 Activate the definitions, see [Activate definition](../Operation/01_ManageDefinitions.md#activate-definition).|   |
 |13.
 Extend your order management workflow, for example, or another by adding actions for exporting EDIFACT messages, see [Prepare workflow](../Operation/07_PrepareWorkflow.md). |    |